 - Water-Soluble Vitamins are vitamins that are absorbed in the presence of water.
 These vitamins are not stored by the body.
 Therefore, we must include water-soluble vitamins in our diet everyday.
 Water-soluble vitamins include the B-Complex Vitamins and Vitamin C. Learn more>>

 - Fat-Soluble Vitamins are vitamins that are best absorbed in the presence of fat.
 Fat-soluble vitamins are stored by the body in our liver and fat cells for later use.
 Therefore, normally only small amounts of vitamins A, D, E, and K are needed in the diet each day.
 Learn more>>

 - Macrominerals are required in larger amounts than our trace minerals in order to carry out their assigned role in the body.
 Macrominerals are calcium, chloride, phosphorus, magnesium, sodium, potassium, and sulfur.
 Learn more>>

 - Trace Minerals are required in smaller amounts than our macrominerals.
 However, they are still needed by the body!
 Iron is one trace mineral that results in anemia when our diet is deficient.
-Trace minerals are copper, cobalt, iron, manganese, iodine, zinc, fluoride, and selenium.
+Chromium is a trace element that is often lacking in people with type 2 diabetes.
+Trace minerals are chromium, copper, cobalt, iron, manganese, iodine, zinc, fluoride, and selenium.